 Wayne Law celebrates Black History Month

-In recognition of Black History Month, Wayne State University Law School’s Black Law Students Association hosted several events in February.
+DETROIT – In celebration of Black History Month, the Black Law Students Association at Wayne Law brought together alumni, faculty, staff, students and the community for several events in February.